SMALL PHONE

 If the police came to the scene, there will be a police report of the accident.
 Be sure to mention this when reporting your claim, so the claim representative can collect vital information from it.

 The claims representative assigned to your claim will review the facts of the case, including statements from drivers and witnesses, police reports, photos, and other evidence.
-Depending on the state the incident occurred, fault may be split amongst multiple parties.

 Can I provide more information about the accident after I file the claim?